 Each year Acuity runs a survey comparing salaries, terms & conditions for smaller housing providers.
-This service is free for SPBM subscribers.
+This service is free for Acuity Benchmarking subscribers.

 Participants receive a detailed report with a comparison and analysis of the salaries and other benefits by different providers.
-The report was developed with considerable input from SPBM subscribers and is intended to help them and their Boards judge how the pay and rewards they offer compare with others.
+The report was developed with considerable input from Acuity Benchmarking subscribers and is intended to help them and their Boards judge how the pay and rewards they offer compare with others.

 For those who have not participated before, it should take about two hours to enter details for the whole organisation, including individual job roles.
 Those who participated in the previous year simply have to update last year’s figures.
 See further details below.

 To participate in the survey, salaries, terms and conditions are recorded as at 1 April.
-Data is collected during July and the report is published at the beginning of September.
+Data is collected during June and July and the report is published mid-August.

-We also provide a summary of the survey findings in our annual SPBM report, which we publish at the National Housing Federation annual conference for smaller Housing Associations.
+We also provide a summary of the survey findings in our annual Acuity Benchmarking report, which we publish at the National Housing Federation annual conference for smaller Housing Associations.